ajaanek/Online-Retail-Sales-Analysis/README.md

-# Online-Retail-Sales-Analysis A Data-Driven Approach to Optimizing Sales and Customer Insights
+# Online Retail Sales Analysis A Data-Driven Approach to Optimizing Sales and Customer Insights

 Welcome to my repository for the Online Retail Sales Analysis project.
 This project demonstrates my ability to perform a complete data analysis workflow—from data cleaning creating dynamic, insightful visualizations in Tableau.
 The project leverages a comprehensive dataset from Kaggle, which contains transaction-level data including product details, invoice numbers, customer information, and sales quantities.